What is a vocal cord granuloma?

 The patient was a non-smoker; for around two years now, his work as an official had been especially strenuous, his workload very heavy and associated with great psychological stress.
 This overwork was affecting his family life and his social contacts were falling by the wayside.

-The videostroboscopic examination showed a pronounced contact granuloma on the right vocal process, i.e. in the posterior third of the vocal fold, presenting with the characteristic crater-like shape.
+The videostroboscopic examination showed a pronounced vocal cord granuloma on the right vocal process, i.e. in the posterior third of the vocal fold, presenting with the characteristic crater-like shape.
 The arytenoid cartilage on the contralateral side exhibited minor tissue hyperplasia.
 During voice production, both his vocal folds were no longer able to close completely because of the blockage caused by the contact granuloma.

 The patient was advised to submit himself a two-track treatment regimen.
 First, intensified voice therapy was initiated that took place twice a week.
 The aim here was to teach the patient to produce a softer voice and apply less pressure in doing so.
 In addition, the patient was prescribed a high-dose proton pump inhibitor.
 Every two months, he came to laryngological check-up examinations.
 After an initially successful therapeutic outcome with marked resolution of the contact granuloma, he suffered a major recurrence another two months later.

 A supportive psychotherapeutic intervention was started; complete resolution of the contact granuloma was diagnosed four months later.
 It is interesting to note here that success was not achieved in this patient until functional voice therapy, anti-reflux medication and a supportive psychotherapeutic intervention were combined.